19 Sage Green Minimalist Living Room Ideas for a Calm Retreat

 Does sage green work with gray furniture?

 Sage green and gray create a sophisticated, calming combination.
 Warm gray sofas complement sage walls beautifully, while cool gray tones add contemporary edge.
 Add wood accents to warm up the palette and prevent the space from feeling too cool.
+For dedicated gray sofa inspiration, see our minimalist living room ideas with a gray couch.

 What lighting works best in sage green living rooms?